Reducing youth homelessness

 What is stable housing?

 Stable housing is renting, or living rent-free, in private, public or community housing.
 This includes share households (as defined by the Australian Institute of Health and Welfare).

 - by the end of their support from these services, 1918 (34.7 per cent), were living in stable housing

-- A 10 per cent target increase will mean that one in three (32.2 per cent) of these young people will move to stable housing after using specialist homelessness services.
+- by June 2019, one in three (34 per cent) of these young people will move to stable housing after using specialist homelessness services.

 We are expanding the Youth Private Rental Subsidy so more young people at risk of becoming homeless can rent in the private market.
 Under the subsidy, young people pay rent starting at 25 per cent of their income.
 As their capacity to pay market rent increases, the amount paid by the government tapers off.